SaraAlfaraj/T5-BootCamp-SDAIA/Proposal.md

-# Investigation of Saudi Arabia COVID-19 Cases (Oct 2020 - Oct 2021)
+# Investigation of Saudi Arabia COVID-19 Cases (Mar 2020 - Oct 2021)
 ### By Sara Alfaraj | 3 Oct 2021

 A key aspect of this study is to investigate COVID-19 cases in Saudi Arabia, in order to predict the most common factors that lead to increase COVID-19 number of cases.